-- Register here to attend in person (meals provided) at NSW Teachers Federation Conference Centre, 23-33 Mary Street, Surry Hills NSW, or
+- Register here to attend in person (lunch, morning and afternoon tea included) at the Heritage Room, NSW Teachers Federation Conference Centre, 23-33 Mary Street, Surry Hills NSW, or

 - Register here to attend for free via Zoom video conference

-- Welcome to country and address by Traditional Owner
+- Welcome to country and address by Traditional Owner, Brendan Kerin

 - Setting the scene with an historical perspective by Andy Macqueen, OAM